diberry/azure-docs/articles/machine-learning/service/quickstart-run-cloud-notebook.md

 ## Create a Machine Learning Service Workspace Resource in Azure

 On the [Azure Portal](https://ms.portal.azure.com/#create/Microsoft.MachineLearningServices) create a Machine Learning Workspace.
-- An Azure Machine Learning workspace.
-[Create your workspace](setup-create-workspace.md#portal) now if you don't have one.

 ## Create a cloud-based notebook server

  From your workspace, you create a cloud resource to get started using Jupyter notebooks.
 This resource gives you a cloud-based platform pre-configured with everything you need to run Azure Machine Learning service.

 1. Open your workspace in the [Azure portal](https://portal.azure.com/).
-If you're not sure how to locate your workspace in the portal, see how to [find your workspace](how-to-manage-workspace.md#view).

 1. On your workspace page in the Azure portal, select **Notebook VMs** on the left.